Okwuagbala Uzochukwu Mike P writes about challenges, youth, metallurgy, and insurance. Search his books on Amazon using his name.

 What Are the Problems Facing Nigeria Today?

 Nigeria has many problems.
-These problems are but not limited to:
+They include but are not limited to the following:

 - Education and university systems

 - Gender-based discrimination

 - Road accidents

 It would be impossible to thoroughly examine all of these issues in just one article, so think of this as an introduction.